Charleston Motorcycle Accident Attorney

-Since 1994 Auger & Auger has obtained millions of dollars in compensation from drivers responsible for motorcycle crashes, and we want you to benefit from that experience.
+Since 1994 Auger & Auger Accident and Injury Lawyers has obtained millions of dollars in compensation from drivers responsible for motorcycle crashes, and we want you to benefit from that experience.
 A Charleston motorcycle accident attorney is available to discuss the damages and injuries you have sustained and explain your rights for pursuing a liability claim.

 There are not many roadway accidents as devastating as those sustained by motorcyclists.
 The high speeds achieved, the gleaming metal bodywork, and the joy of riding against the wind has appealed to Charleston area bikers for nearly eight decades.
 Unfortunately, these very attributes inherently leave out any real protection for the rider.
 Add to this the enhanced risks to a motorcycle compared to cars and trucks when there’s uneven pavement, cracks, potholes, and sudden objects on the road (like animals or fallen debris).